Is sports arbitrage risk free?

 All these sports arbitrage opportunities are in low league competitions on small markets.
 Not to mention that also most of these bookies are with low limits.
 I remember opening an account in Mybet and my stakes were limited to a maximum of 25 euros in every league after 2 bets.
 Even on Champions League games, so good luck profiting on these bookies with 25 euros stakes maximum, getting 4% of profit.
 Okay, all of these bookies don't limit you after 1 or 2 bets and you can have more than 25 on.
 These markets and bookies don't give you still enough space to earn the money as quickly and easily as they advertise it.

-In addition to bookies problem, there's also human error options while doing sports arbitrage.
-It's not particularly a human error, but if you are too slow, you can get your stake on one side and then odds change quickly on another bet.
+Besides the bookie's problem, there's also human error options while doing sports arbitrage.
+It's not mainly a human error, but if you are too slow, you can get your stake on one side, and then odds change quickly on another bet.
 This means that there's no arb anymore.
 Unfortunately, you have one of your stakes on already.
-This leaves you with only one bet and you can take the opposite bet with lower odds.
-This means that you probably will lose smaller amount or break even without profit.
-As you have to make your stakes quickly before odds change and usually on 2 or more bookies you can make mistakes and put some wrong bets on wrong markets also.
-This again means that if you discover it quickly enough, you can escape with a small loss.
-If you don't discover your mistake before the event ends you can be on 2 losing bets and considering that average arb earns you around 5% profit it takes a lot of time to get back one of your mistakes.
+This leaves you with only one bet, and you can take the opposite bet with lower odds.
+This means that you probably will lose a smaller amount or break-even without profit.
+As you have to make your stakes quickly before odds change and usually on 2 or more bookies, you can make mistakes and put some wrong bets on wrong markets also.
+This again means that you can escape with a small loss if you discover it quickly enough.
+If you don't realise your mistake before the event ends you can be on 2 losing bets and considering that average arb earns you around 5% profit it takes a lot of time to get back one of your mistakes.

-You have to be aware also of palps and obvious errors, as bookies can easily just refund your bet if they decide that they had wrong odds.
+You have to be aware of palps and obvious errors, as bookies can quickly refund your bet if they decide that they had wrong odds.
 This means that you have only one bet on and have to take a small loss or hope that this bet wins.
-When you are limited there's a chance that you don't notice it before you have your first bet in another bookie already placed.
-When placing the 2nd bet you cant have as much on as you need according to your first bet.
+When you are limited, there's a chance that you don't notice it before you have your first bet in another bookie already placed.
+When placing the 2nd bet, you can't have as much on as you need according to your first bet.
 Again, you have to take small loss probably or hope that this bet wins.

-Above are the biggest issues I discovered very quickly and found that sports arbitrage is not an option for me.
-Even if you can tackle these issues you need to have actually quite a big budget.
-You need to fund a lot of different accounts to earn enough to cover the high fees of arbing services.
-Moving money between accounts, for example through Skrill, Paypal etc will eat your money also with fees.
+Above are the most significant issues I discovered very quickly and found that sports arbitrage is not an option.
+Even if you can tackle these issues, you need to have quite a big budget.
+You need to fund many different accounts to earn enough to cover the high fees of arbing services.
+For example, moving money between accounts through Skrill, Paypal, etc will also eat your money with fees.